tparnell96/catalysh/README.md

 # catsh
-a rust cli tool for interacting with a Cisco Catalyst Center instance, utilizing it's API
+a rust shell for interacting with a Cisco Catalyst Center instance, utilizing it's API